Dissecting the Phase Space Snail Shell: SAMPLE

-We further dissect the sample in the $V_{R}-V_{\phi}$ phase space into different streams, i.e., Sirius, Hyades, Coma Berenices (hereafter Coma for brevity), Pleiades, and Hercules, according to the location of these streams described in previous works \citep{sellwo_10, ramos_etal_18, trick_etal_19}, and other regions for the purpose of comparison, i.e., the High/Low$-V_{\phi}$ and High/Low$-V_{R}$ Regions.
-Gaia DR2 has revealed two possible branches of the Hercules stream \citep{gaia_etal_18b}.
-In this work, the Hercules stream is further divided into Hercules Fast ($208 < V_{\phi} < 221$ km/s) and Hercules Slow streams ($193 < V_{\phi} < 208$ km/s). $V_{Z}$ is not considered when classifying streams.
-Detailed properties of these streams and regions are listed in Table~\ref{tab:sample}.
+We further dissect the sample in the $V_{R}-V_{\phi}$ phase space into different arches containing the classical moving groups, e.g., Sirius, Hyades, Coma Berenices (hereafter Coma for brevity), Pleiades, and Hercules.
+By applying the Stationary Wavelet Transform \citep{sta_mur_02} on the $V_{R}-V_{\phi}$ distribution of Gaia DR2 data in the solar neighborhood, \citet{ramos_etal_18} identified 12 arches (A1 to A12).
+Adopting the positions and extensions of the arches in \citet{ramos_etal_18}, we dissect the velocity phase space into different regions corresponding to these 12 arches.

+We identify the gaps between these arches by adjusting the contrast level of the number density map (see Appendix for more information).
+Fig.~\ref{fig:uv} shows the arches separated by the dotted lines in the velocity phase space.
+Clearly, the arches are well separated.\footnote{Arches A10 and A11 are grouped together due to the ambient boundary between them.} The classical moving groups, such as the Sirius, Coma and Hyades-Pleiades, are embedded in arches A4, A5, and A7, respectively.
+Note that arches A8 and A9 together form the Hercules stream \citep{gaia_etal_18b, ramos_etal_18}.
+Considering their azimuthal velocity difference, we refer to A8 as the Hercules Fast branch with median $V_{\phi} \sim 209$ km/s, and A9 as the Hercules Slow branch with median $V_{\phi} \sim 202$ km/s.
+Properties of the arches are listed in Table~\ref{tab:sample}. $V_{Z}$ is not considered when classifying arches.